Stylianos29/qpb/README.md

    make
    ```
    #### Troubleshooting:
-   If you see `fatal error: gsl/gsl_rng.h: No such file or directory`, install
+   * If you see `fatal error: gsl/gsl_rng.h: No such file or directory`,
-   GSL.
+     install GSL or load the GSL module (e.g., `module load GSL`).
+   * If you see `ModuleNotFoundError: No module named 'sympy'`, install
+     SymPy or load the SymPy module (e.g., `module load sympy`).
 2. Build *main programs*:
    ```bash
    cd qpb/mainprogs